cerver1/Python-AutomatedSudokuSolver/README.md

 ***
 	What is it?

-	This project uses python to solve a sudoku board found on https://www.livesudoku.com/
+	This project uses python to solve a random sudoku board found on https://www.livesudoku.com/

 	How does it work?